SICILY & THE AEOLIANS

-Essential Ports: Stromboli, Panarea, Lipari, Vulcano, Salina, Filucudi, Taormina and Cefalu and Palermo.
+Essential Ports: Stromboli, Panarea, Lipari, Vulcano, Salina, Filucudi, Taormina, Cefalu and Palermo.

-Essential Experiences: The ruins in Agrigento, Siracusa, Taormina and Segesta, lunch in a small cafe such as saint’Andrea tucked into the teeming Vucciria market in Palermo, cocktails or dinner in the terrace Hotel Raya on Panarea and watch the volcano on Stromboli spray gleaming embers in the night sky.
+Essential Experiences: The ruins in Agrigento, Siracusa, Villa Sant’Andrea in Taormina, the ancient Greek Temple of Segesta, lunch in a small café tucked into the teeming Vucciria market in Palermo, sundowners or dinner on the terrace of Hotel Raya on Panarea.
+Marvel at the volcano on Stromboli spraying gleaming embers into the night sky.

-Local Favourite: The Trattoria da Pina on Panarea.
+Local Favorite: The Ristorante Da Pina on Panarea.
 Don’t miss the Moscardini, or baby octopus when they’re in season, and order the fish soup a day in advance.
-And if you’re near Salina, stop by the Gelateria Da Alfredo, particularly if fig is the flavour of the day.
+And if you’re near Salina, stop by Da Alfredo for the best granita, particularly if fig is the flavor of the day.